Vidvox/docs.isf.video/docs/primer/primer_chapter_3.md

 Developers interested in working with ISF files on a code level can take advantage of several existing libraries, frameworks and example projects.

+- The [VVISF-GL](https://github.com/mrRay/vvisf-gl) repository contains a crossplatform C++ library for loading and rendering ISF shaders.
+- The [ISF-JS-Renderer](https://www.github.com/msfeldstein/ISF-JS-Renderer) can be used to parse and render ISF files through javascript in a web browser.
-The VIDVOX ISF Editor and VVISFKit framework codebases are open source and can be found in the [VVOpenSource](https://github.com/mrRay/vvopensource) repository.
+- Legacy objective-c ISF Editor and VVISFKit framework codebases for Mac and iOS can be found in the [VVOpenSource](https://github.com/mrRay/vvopensource) repository.

-Additionally here are a few other useful open source projects that use ISF to check out:
-- [ISF-JS-Renderer](https://www.github.com/msfeldstein/ISF-JS-Renderer) can be used to parse and render ISF files through javascript.
-- [libisf](https://github.com/jcelerier/libisf) is a library for parsing ISF files and includes an example editor made with Qt.
-- [ISF TouchDesigner](https://github.com/marcinbiegun/isf-touchdesigner) has partial support for using ISF files in TouchDesigner projects.
-- [ofxISF](https://github.com/satoruhiga/ofxISF) has partial support for using ISF files in OpenFrameworks projects.
-- [ISFHeavyM](https://github.com/sophiadigitalart/ISFHeavyM) and [ISFgif](https://github.com/sophiadigitalart/ISFGif) can be used to create a ISF shared library with GIF preview for HeavyM.
+More resources for adding support for ISF to your own software, along with add-ons for various creative code environments, can be found in the [developers section](https://isf.video/developers/) of the ISF website.